Yaty/workestrator/README.md

 - **`killTimeout`** : The amount of time in ms for a worker to exit gracefully before killing it like butchers with SIGKILL.
 - **`maxConcurrentCalls`** : The maximum number of calls in the farm queue, i.e. : calls being processed by workers + calls waiting in the queue.
 - **`maxConcurrentCallsPerWorker`** : The maximum number of calls a worker can execute concurrently.
+- **`maxIdleTime`** : The maximum amount of time a worker can live without receiving a call.
+It will kill the worker and restart another one according to your policy.
 - **`maxRetries`** : How many times a call should be retried before failing once and for all, it will throw a CallMaxRetryError with the original error in the `reason` property if this is reached.
 - **`numberOfWorkers`** : The amount of workers in the farm.
 - **`serializerPath`** : Absolute path to the serializer, Workhorse provides two serializers (JSON for basic data types, CBOR for complex data types).
 [See `Serializers` section.](#serializers)